Introduction

 • Profile type: Settings Catalog

-6. Set the configuration to "InPrivate mode disabled"
+5. 5 Set to "InPrivate mode disabled"

 Step 3: Create the Kiosk Policy

-3. Select the following configuration:
+Select configuration:

 • Platform: Windows 10 and later